jmil/Bioe421_521-MicrocontrollerApplications/Lab_03--PiCameraAndBashScripting/Lab03_B--IntroductionToShellScripting.md

 ### Homework Submission

-1. move all of your scripts, pics, and weather info into a folder following the demonstrated naming convention.
-Note the trailing `/` characters here have specific meaning... don't forget them!
+1. move all of your scripts, pics, and weather info into a folder following the demonstrated naming convention for `Team09-LambdaFTW`. **Make sure there are no spaces in your team name identifier**.
+And, the trailing `/` characters here have specific meaning... don't forget them!

 		$ cd ~
 		$ mkdir Team09-LambdaFTW_Lab03